aadu999/Crush-Whistle/README.md

-Crush-Whistle
+Let Her KISS by a whistle
 =============

-Crush Whistle is a chrome experiment based on Whistle
+Let Her Kiss by a whistle is a chrome experiment game.
+Users are requested to whistle to move the girl and kiss the boy.